innoave/surrealdb-migrate/README.md

 The checksum for the defined migration is calculated every time the 'migrate' operation is executed.
 If this checksum does not match with the checksum stored when this checksum has been applied, the 'migrate' operation is aborted with an error message.
-The user can examine whether the migration has changed accidentally or was modified on purpose and take actions to assure the database is in a consistent state and remains consistent, when the new migrations are applied.
+The user can examine whether the migration has changed accidentally or was modified on purpose and take actions to ensure that the database is in a consistent state and remains consistent when the new migrations are applied.

 The check for changed migrations can be switched off by setting the parameter `ignore-checksum = true` in the configuration file, by setting the environment variable